IBM/keyprotect-java-client/README.md

                     .collectionTotal(Long.valueOf("2"))
                     .build();

-            // Construct an list of SetMultipleKeyPoliciesResourcesItem
+            // Construct a list of SetMultipleKeyPoliciesResourcesItem
             ArrayList<SetMultipleKeyPoliciesResourcesItem> setMultipleKeyPoliciesResourcesItemList = new ArrayList<SetMultipleKeyPoliciesResourcesItem>();

             // Construct an instance of the KeyPolicyDualAuthDeleteDualAuthDelete model